John Connell (geographer): Key contributions

-Connell is one of the most prolific human geographers in Australia, with over 35 books and numerous articles.
+Connell has written 36 books and numerous articles.
 He began making contributions to rural geography and migration in England as a student and research assistant, before travelling widely and then relocation to Oceania and studying development processes and urban and rural life in smaller and remote island societies.
 Local fieldwork was notably in Bougainville, Vanuatu, New Caledonia, Solomon Islands, Tonga, Fiji, Tuvalu and across Papua New Guinea.
 Other detailed works have dealt with cultural change, agrarian studies, exchange, and island migration and remittances to islands from healthcare and other work.
-With the historian Robert Aldrich he has contributed several volumes on French colonialism and European colonial outposts, the latest in 2020, and he wrote a well-received monograph on the tense politics and ethnic nationalism of New Caledonia and its mining economy in 1986.
+With the historian Robert Aldrich he wtote several volumes on French colonialism and European colonial outposts, the latest in 2020, and he wrote a monograph on the tense politics and ethnic nationalism of New Caledonia and its mining economy in 1986.

 His later work has dealt with how tourism (including medical tourism) can work for the poor, and cultural geography as expressed through literature, music (notably in New South Wales and its festivals), and sport.
 His work on international migration streams is widely cited.